Pages

 Epping is on the Underground (Subway) line, which really makes it a suburb of London.
 You can read a book on the way into the City from this pretty place with a huge forest outside it and be rested and relaxed when you get to the office.

-Your spouse can drive you to the station in Epping while he or she shops for groceries and does car maintenance during the week, making the car available for traveling on the weekend.
+Your spouse can drive you to the station in Epping while he or she shops for groceries, gets kids at school, and does car maintenance during the week, making the car available for traveling on the weekend.
 In an emergency downtown, everyone could Uber or Lyft out to their homes or emergency pick-up point.

 I think that life situation is a pretty good set up, which you can have in Epping.
 People in Chicago live like this.
 (Check out the towns of Geneva and Batavia around Chicago.)